subugoe/typo3-find/README.md

 - locallang-fields.xml: field labels

-Please refer to the initial comments in those files for the conventions used to create the localisation keys based on the `id` s of the respective query fields, facets or fields.
+Please refer to the initial comments in those files for the conventions used to create the localization keys based on the `id` s of the respective query fields, facets or fields.

 ## Templating